Ritesh0100/MLtries/EDAs/README.md

 using web scrapped data of 2017-18 to perform the EDA. <a href="https://www.kaggle.com/ritesaluja/premier-league-eda">Link to Kaggle Kernel</a>

 ## Food & Restaurants EDA -
-using multiple data sources, primarly the Zomato Restaurant data to answer several questions globally and Indian specific.
+using multiple data sources, primarly the Zomato Restaurant data to answer several questions globally and Indian specific.<a href="https://www.kaggle.com/ritesaluja/food-restaurants">Link to Kaggle Kernel</a>

 ## FiFaCup EDA -
-using the FIFA WorldCup Dataset to perform the analysis and answer several questions.
+using the FIFA WorldCup Dataset to perform the analysis and answer several questions.<a href="https://www.kaggle.com/ritesaluja/fifacup">Link to Kaggle Kernel</a>